School college and group visits

 Time to visit the Museum Shop (approx 10 mins).

 Departure: A guided coach-tour of the camp shows the children the working life of an active Military Camp.
 Please note coaches are not provided by the museum.

-These pages relate to web sites with subjects connected with the Royal Signals museum in some way.
-We are not responsible for the content of those sites.
+These relate to sites with subjects connected with the Royal Signals museum in some way.
+We are not responsible for their content.

 - The Official site of the Special Operations Executive